 Treating the lease payments as expenses and deducting them from income might reduce your tax liability dramatically.
 This accounting method tempts many companies to try hiding their assets by structuring purchases and financing arrangements as operating leases.

 Generally accepted accounting principles attempt to correct this by limiting operating leases to four requirements:

-- The length of the lease cannot exceed 70% of the life span of the property.
+- The length of the lease can’t exceed 70% of the property’s life span.

-- The present-day value of lease payments cannot exceed 90% of the fair market value of the property.
+- The present-day value of your lease payments can’t be higher than 90% of the property’s fair market value.

-- There may be no bargain purchase price option involved.
+- There can’t be any bargain purchase price option involved.

 - As a lessee, you can’t receive ownership of the property when the lease ends.